The purpose of today's lab is to

 completely separate a mixture into its components using only physical

 means.
-Your mixture will contain three components: (NH4)2CO3
+Your mixture will contain three components: NH4Cl

-(ammonium carbonate), NaCl (sodium chloride or salt), and colored
+(ammonium chloride), NaCl (sodium chloride or salt), and sand.

-Two of the components: ammonium carbonate and sodium chloride are
+Two of the components: ammonium chloride and sodium chloride are

 white powders and would be difficult to separate using say a pair of